zinhled488-rgb/NeuroSync-University-Intelligence-Platform/README.md

 ### Actionable Decision Support
 Transforms data into meaningful actions that help improve student outcomes and institutional performance.

+# Security & Privacy

+NeuroSync is built with enterprise-grade security and privacy controls to protect sensitive student and institutional data.
+The platform follows a security-first approach, ensuring that information is accessed responsibly, transmitted securely, and managed in compliance with data protection standards.

+## Key Security Features

+### Role-Based Access Control (RBAC)

+Access to data and platform functionality is restricted based on user roles.
+Students, lecturers, advisors, and administrators can only view information relevant to their responsibilities, reducing the risk of unauthorized access.

+### Enterprise Security

+NeuroSync leverages Microsoft Entra ID for secure authentication and identity management.
+Data is protected through encryption both in transit and at rest, ensuring confidentiality and integrity across the platform.

+### Secure University Network Deployment

+The solution can be deployed within a university's secure VPN or intranet environment, providing an additional layer of protection and restricting access to authorised users within the institution.

+### POPIA-Aligned Data Governance

+NeuroSync supports responsible data handling practices aligned with the Protection of Personal Information Act (POPIA).
+The platform promotes transparency, accountability, auditability, and privacy-conscious management of student information.

+### Secure API Integrations

+External systems such as Moodle and other university platforms can be integrated through authenticated and secure APIs, enabling safe data exchange without compromising security.
+Security Commitment

+By combining role-based access control, Microsoft Entra ID authentication, encrypted data storage, secure API integrations, university network protection, and POPIA-aligned governance, NeuroSync provides a trusted and secure environment for student success analytics while maintaining the highest standards of privacy and data protection.

 # System Architecture